ec-jrc/cbm/docs/cbm_overview.md

 The cbm Python library provides an easy and organized way to run a variety of different tasks for checks by monitoring.

 Python library for Checks by Monitoring, includes:
-- card2db : Transfer metadata from the DIAS catalog
+- card2db : Transfer metadata from the DIAS catalog (direct access required)
-- extract : Parcel extraction routines
+- extract : Parcel extraction routines (direct access required)
 - get : To download data locally
+- show : to show plots
 - foi : FOI analysis module
 - report : For reports creation
 - ipycbm : Interactive notebook tools, includes: